 top of page

-The Mieu Gate inside Hue’s Forbidden City—one of the main entrances to the sacred ancestral halls, where every doorway feels like it’s guarding centuries of royal secrets and spiritual rituals.
+Mieu Gate inside Hue’s Forbidden City: One of the main entrances to the sacred ancestral halls, where every doorway feels like it’s guarding centuries of royal secrets and spiritual rituals.

 For a deep dive into Vietnam’s royal past, Hue* is where it’s at.
 Home to UNESCO-listed sites like the Imperial City and opulent Imperial Tombs.
 Complex of Hue Monuments was Vietnam's first UNESCO listing and for good reason.